 Through The Brunswick Trust’s Community Service initiatives, even our youngest students participate in volunteer opportunities, which evolve over the years to full-fledged service projects in the Upper School.

 For older boys, volunteer spirit carries Brunswick boys into the community of Greenwich and around the globe.
 Community Service Day, an annual rite of spring, sees Upper Schoolers fan out to locations around the region to lend some muscle to spring clean-up, food pantry projects, and more.

 Environmental health goes hand-in-hand with well-being, and Brunswick has an energetic Sustainability community of students and faculty who work together to inspire more conversation and action on campus — and around the world — to protect the Earth and the environment.

-In 2019-20, Brunswick introduced a school-wide composting effort in each of the four dining halls.
+In 2019–20, Brunswick introduced a schoolwide composting effort in each of its four dining halls.